Archima20/Python/README.md

 **PyTorch**: Another popular framework for building and training neural networks, known for its dynamic computation graph.

-**Natural Language Toolkit (NLTK)**: Specifically for working with human language data, including text and speech.
+**Natural Language Toolkit (NLTK)**: for working with human language data, including text and speech.